 If you’re looking to tap into this market, it might be confusing to know where to start.
 Should you work through a freelance workplace or go with LinkedIn?
 What about Facebook groups?
 Subreddits.
 The open internet market can make finding good, high-quality clients kind of messy.

-With a name like this one, you can only imagine that the opportunities for freelancers are numerous, and this is definitely the case.
 One of the oldest of the big freelance marketplaces, Freelancer.com was founded in 2009, and has offices in six cities around the world.

 Biggest Advantage of Using Freelancer: It’s cheaper than Upwork and you don’t need to go through the hoops of the profile approval system.